peakster2/peakster2/README.md

 ### Hi there 👋

 I'm just a programmer C:
-And currently working on Paramorphism.
+And currently working on Ruby

 <hr>